ajay-CaTi/m_nodejs/README.md

 Middleware functions can perform the following tasks:

-Execute any code.
+- Execute any code.
-Make changes to the request and the response objects.
+- Make changes to the request and the response objects.
-End the request-response cycle.
+- End the request-response cycle.
-Call the next middleware in the stack.
+- Call the next middleware in the stack.

+# 3 ways to send data

+- URL
+- QUERY
+- DATA

 If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.
 Otherwise, the request will be left hanging.